skspade/workmux/README.md

 #### Key

-- `✓` in TMUX column = tmux window exists for this worktree
+- `✓` in ZELLIJ column = zellij tab exists for this worktree
 - `●` in UNMERGED column = branch has commits not merged into main
 - `-` = not applicable